gxlog/gxlog/README.md

 ### Settings ###

 The logger has a bundle of methods to get or set different levels, flags or the filter.
-They are all concurrent safe and you can alter the config of the logger at any time.
+They are all concurrency safe and you can alter the config of the logger at any time.

 ``` go
 package main